 Participation in the programme is free: all costs are covered by Youth Theatre Ireland.
 This includes theatre tickets, accommodation, travel, and meals.

-It is open to youth theatre members who will be aged 16 - 20 by April 8th, 2022.
-We are looking for young people who are comfortable meeting new people, working in a highly focused way, and are willing to share their thoughts and opinions in a group setting.
+It is open to youth theatre members are aged 16 - 21.
+We are looking for young people who are comfortable staying away from home and meeting new people, working in a highly focused way, and are willing to share their thoughts and opinions in a group setting.
 A love of theatre and an enthusiasm for engaging with digital tools are a bonus.

 We will provide you with all the skills and tools needed to take part fully in the programme.
 To be a Young Critic you must be available for all the dates listed above.

-To offer individual advice and guidance on developing each young person's critical skills, places on the programme are limited to a maximum of 16.
+To offer individual advice and guidance on developing each young person's critical skills, places on the programme are limited number of places are available.
 All applications will be considered fairly and be representative of Youth Theatre Ireland’s membership nationwide.